yestabshir/Macroecon_python_2021/README.md

  a.
 Solow Model: This note illustrates how to code the Solow Model in Python.
 The purpose of the note is to walk through Python applications, not to offer a detailed discussion of the Solow Model or to show best coding practices.
 The note also assumes familiarity with the Solow model and a beginner experience with Python.

  b.
-Simple Ramsey Model
+Simple Ramsey Model: in progress

  c.
-AD-AS model
+AD-AS model: in progress